saraharcos/DANG_qPCR_example/README.md

 <img src="qPCR_layout.png"  width="50%">

 A CT (cycle threshold) value is obtained for each dilution using an Applied Biosystems machine.
-The output file can be downloaded here.
+The output file can be downloaded [here](https://raw.githubusercontent.com/saraharcos/DANG_qPCR_example/main/20230908_PB1wt_efficiency.txt).
+(On your web browser menu, go to File -> Save As).
 The tab-separated file contains many more columns than what is required for this exercise.

 Next, the CT values are plotted and used to fit a linear model.
 The plot below was made using ggplot2, but feel free to use any plotting library you like.